PHOTOS: A New Addition To The Royal Baby Album

 toggle caption

-Prince Charles and Diana, Duchess of Wales, pose outside the Lindo Wing of St. Mary's Hospital in London with their firstborn son, Prince William.
+Prince Charles and Diana, Princess of Wales, pose outside the Lindo Wing of St. Mary's Hospital in London with their firstborn son, Prince William, in 1982.

 PA Images via Getty Images